livebook-dev/livebook/docs/dev_endpoints.md

 ## Security

-The endpoints are only accessible from local tools making direct HTTP requests.
-Any request that includes an `Origin` header (which browsers automatically attach) is rejected with a `403` error, preventing cross-site access from web pages.
+The endpoints are meant to be accessible programmatically and reject any request that includes the `Origin` header (which browsers automatically attach), preventing cross-site access from web pages.

+Furthermore, the Livebook CLI and the Desktop app bind to localhost by default, meaning Livebook and these routes are only available locally.
+However, beware!
+If you expose the Livebook application to the network and enable these endpoints at the same time, then they will become publicly available.

 ## Endpoints